 (1) Quid pro quo.
-This term refers to situations where educational aid or an educational benefit or service is conditioned on unwelcome sexual misconduct by an employee.
+An employee of the University conditioning the provision of an aid, benefit, or service of the University on an Individual's participation in unwelcome sexual conduct.
 Students who may commit quid pro quo offenses are not subject to the Title IX process but may be subject the disciplinary process under the student code of conduct.
 Quid pro quo offenses do not need to meet the standards of severity, pervasiveness, offensiveness, or denial of equal education access that are required to determine "unwelcome conduct."
 Even if it occurs once, such conduct is objectively sufficiently serious to deprive a person of equal access to education.